- To encourage in students a love of knowledge in itself and as a means of becoming informed and active citizens in a democratic society.

 - To develop in students the ability to communicate clearly and comprehensively in speech and writing.

-- To develop in students basic social science skills, including the use of long-distance learning technology, as means of enabling them to study and understand better the world around them.
+- To develop in students basic social science skills, including the use of long-distance learning technology, as a means of enabling them to study and understand better the world around them.

 - To help prepare students to function successfully at an academically competitive university.